dkleva/bareos/docs/manuals/en/new_main_reference/source/restore.rst

 which allows you to list the contents of your Volumes.
-Finally, if you have an old Volume that is no longer in the catalog, you can restore the catalog entries using the program named **bscan**, documented in the same :ref:`Bareos Utility Programs bscan` chapter.
+Finally, if you have an old Volume that is no longer in the catalog, you can restore the catalog entries using the program named **bscan**, documented in the same :ref:`bscan Bareos Utility Programs` chapter.

 In general, to restore a file or a set of files, you must run a **restore** job.
 That is a job with **Type = Restore**.
 As a